m15a/fnldoc/README.md

-# Fenneldoc
+# Fnldoc

 Tool for automatic documentation generation and validation for the [Fennel](https://fennel-lang.org/) language.

+This is a fork of the great original [Fenneldoc](https://gitlab.com/andreyorst/fenneldoc/).

 ## Usage

-Fenneldoc looks for `.fenneldoc` configuration file in current directory, and accepts files for which documentation will be generated.
+Fnldoc looks for `.fenneldoc` configuration file in current directory, and accepts files for which documentation will be generated.

-    fenneldoc [flags] [files]
+    fnldoc [flags] [files]

 ## Design

-Fenneldoc loads files at runtime, and goes through exported definitions looking for specific Fennel metadata.
+Fnldoc loads files at runtime, and goes through exported definitions looking for specific Fennel metadata.
 It then forms a `doc` directory, in which documentation files are placed following hierarchy of the project.
 If module specifies `version` or `_VERSION` keyword, documentation is placed under the directory which corresponds to the version.

 **Note!**
-Fenneldoc doesn't parse files, instead it **runs your code** by using `fennel.dofile`, and collects runtime information, such as metadata and exported functions.
+Fnldoc doesn't parse files, instead it **runs your code** by using `fennel.dofile`, and collects runtime information, such as metadata and exported functions.
 It does so in a restricted environment, so if your program has any side effects reachable during file loading, you will get an error.
 Use `--no-sandbox` or `:sandbox` option in config to override this behavior.